-Some have famous fundraising events attached to them, like the Ice Bucket Challenge for ALS or the many walks, runs, and telethons for diseases ranging from Cystic Fibrosis to Muscular Dystrophy.
-Other conditions, like Wilson’s Disease – a rare condition in which excess copper builds up in the body — are virtually unknown except to the friends and family of those living with the disease.
+Some rare diseases have famous fundraising events attached to them, like the Ice Bucket Challenge for ALS or the many walks, runs, and telethons for diseases ranging from cystic fibrosis to muscular dystrophy.
+Other conditions, like Wilson’s Disease, a rare condition in which excess copper builds up in the body, are virtually unknown except to the friends and family of those living with the disease.
 Collectively, there are 7,000 distinct rare diseases, which, according to the advocacy group Global Genes, affect up to 400 million people globally.
 About half of those diagnosed with a rare disease are children.

 The U.S. National Institutes of Health defines a rare disease as one that affects fewer than 200,000 people in the country.
 Other countries have different definitions.
 In the European Union, for example, a rare disease is defined as one affecting fewer than one in 2,000 people.
 Worldwide, one in 10 people suffers from a rare disease.
 In other words, taken together, rare diseases are not so rare.

 I joined Covance in 2017 to support the company’s new rare disease and pediatric research team.
-For me, this work is personal: my nephew died at a young age after suffering from a rare cardiopulmonary disease.
-That is why I try to keep a strong focus on patients every day of my career.
+For me, this work is personal: my nephew died at a young age after suffering from a rare cardiopulmonary disease, so I try to keep a strong focus on patients every day of my career.

 My journey started as a clinician, where I had the privilege of caring for patients with a variety of rare diseases.
 In my role, I have the opportunity to lead a dedicated and passionate group of individuals committed to the goal of improving clinical development from multiple angles, spanning involvement with sponsors to sites and investigators to patients.
-Our company is in a unique position to leverage the Power of the Combined to move the needle forward in diagnosing and treating rare diseases, showcasing why the work we do matters.
+Our company is in a unique position to leverage the Power of the Combined (Labcorp and Covance data, technology and reach) to move the needle forward in diagnosing and treating rare diseases.

-In addition to our clinical trial work at Covance, our LabCorp colleagues are tackling rare diseases on multiple fronts.
-According to my colleague Dr. Geraldine McDowell, Vice President, Integrated Genetics and Senior Director of LabCorp’s Center for Molecular Biology and Pathology, LabCorp is working to advance our whole exome and genome technology platforms in order to shorten the time to diagnosis and thereby improve patient care.
-LabCorp is also supporting assay development for treatment monitoring for multiple rare diseases including hemophilia, Duchenne Muscular Dystrophy, and lysosomal storage disorders.
+In addition to our clinical trial work at Covance, our Labcorp colleagues are tackling rare diseases on multiple fronts.
+According to my colleague, Dr. Geraldine McDowell, Vice President, Integrated Genetics and Senior Director of Labcorp’s Center for Molecular Biology and Pathology, Labcorp is working to advance our entire exome and genome technology platforms in order to shorten the time to diagnosis and thereby improve patient care.
+Labcorp is also supporting assay development for treatment monitoring for multiple rare diseases including hemophilia, Duchenne muscular dystrophy, and lysosomal storage disorders.

 With a lack of effective therapies for most of these diseases, we must work with a sense of urgency for our patients and their families.
 I know my personal efforts are only a small part of the solution to making a difference for patients.
 But working together as an enterprise, we can make meaningful improvements for sponsors, sites, investigators and ultimately, patients.